ioneater/ESIBD-Explorer/docs/pages/users-guide.rst

 ESIBD specific plugins
 ----------------------

-The following plugins are specific for ESIBD experiments but may be very similar to what is needed for other applications.
+The following plugins are used for ESIBD experiments but may be very similar or identical to what is needed for other applications.
 If you do ESIBD experiments, make sure to get familiar with those plugins, otherwise consider using them as templates for your own custom plugins.
 See :ref:`sec:plugin_system` for more information.